-5. Conclusion and Further Research
+6. Conclusion and Further Research

 This paper measures the impact of residential density on vehicle usage and fuel consumption following the same methodology as Brownstone and Golob (2009), but using national level data from the 2001 NHTS.
 To account for residential self-selection effects, a simultaneous equation model is specified and OLS (3SLS with the restriction of a diagonal covariance matrix) is used for estimation.
-A weighting approach is considered to correct for the bias caused by non-random missing data, but unweighted estimation is presented as the final result.
-After controlling for various socio-demographic and geographic locations, the model cannot reject the null hypothesis that there is no significant self-selection effect, which is consistent with Bhat and Guo (2007) and Brownstone and Golob (2009).
+A weighting estimation method is used to correct for the bias caused by non-random missing data, but unweighted estimates are presented as the final result since we cannot reject the null hypothesis that the missing data process doesn't bias the results.
+After controlling for various socio-demographic and geographic locations, the model cannot reject the null hypothesis that there are no significant self-selection effect, which is consistent with Bhat and Guo (2007) and Brownstone and Golob (2009).